achimdesa/week-3/README.md

 ## Steps in Task 1

-### 1. Data Loading
+1. Data Loading

 We start by loading the dataset into a Pandas DataFrame for analysis.
-The dataset was provided in a `.csv` file format.
+The dataset was provided in a `.txt` file format.

 import pandas as pd

 Load the dataset
-df = pd.read_csv("data/MachineLearningRating_v3.txt", delimiter="|")
+df = pd.read_csv("data/MachineLearningRating_v3.txt", delimiter="|", low_memory=False)
-2. Data Summarization We use descriptive statistics to get an initial understanding of the dataset, including numerical features like TotalPremium, TotalClaims, and categorical variables such as Citizenship, LegalType, and VehicleType.
+2. Data Summarization: We use descriptive statistics to get an initial understanding of the dataset, including numerical features like TotalPremium, TotalClaims, and categorical variables such as Citizenship, LegalType, and VehicleType.

 Data summary
 print(df.describe(include='all'))

-3. Data Quality Assessment Missing Values: We check for missing values to assess data quality.
+3. Data Quality Assessment
+ Missing Values: We check for missing values to assess data quality.
  Data Types: Review the data types of each column and ensure proper formatting (e.g., categorical variables, date columns).
  Outliers: Detect outliers using box plots, particularly for TotalPremium and TotalClaims.

 Check for missing values
 print(df.isnull().sum())